 The first tournament was contested in 1996 and was won by the All Blacks.
 Since the inception of the Tri Nations series, the games played between Australia and New Zealand also determine the winner of the Bledisloe Cup each year.

-2011 games are:
+2011 games were:

 July 23 2011 Australia v South Africa Sydney (Winners Australia 39-20)